The Anger Academy is the new training arm of the British Association of Anger Management (BAAM).

 We only accept BACS transfers.

-Note: All trainings (offline) will take place in East Grinstead UK, 15 minutes from Gatwick Airport with lots of local B&B’s in the vicinity.
+Note: All (offline) sessions will take place in East Grinstead UK, 15 minutes from Gatwick Airport with lots of local B&B’s in the vicinity.
 We can supply you with a list of local B&B’s.
+All (online) sessions will take place every Tuesday.

 Offline SessionOnline Session